Work with a purpose! Join a team with values that match your own and make a difference in the lives of people needing second chances.

 - Maintains offender records and other records regarding services provided to include workload statistics; and compiles data and submits reports and related documentation as appropriate.

 - Implements follow-up and after care plans for offenders that participate in the program prior to their release; and disseminates information on community resources for offender placement in follow-up treatment.

-- At the conclusion of the program, an Individual Progress Summary will be developed for each offender on caseload to reflect the evaluation results together with comments about the offender’s level of participation and quality of completion in the programs.
+- At the conclusion of the program, an Individual Progress Summary will be developed for each offender on caseload to reflect the evaluation results together with comments about the offender’s level of participation and quality of completion in the SAFPF / IPTC programs.

 - Submit copy of the Individual Progress Summary to the Parole Division to be included in the Parole Case Summary.

-- Promote the development of positive social skills through modeling appropriate behaviors and intervening when inappropriate behaviors are observed; provide regular feedback to staff regarding social skills procedures and intervention techniques.
+- Promote the development and positive social skills through modeling appropriate behaviors and intervening when inappropriate behaviors are observed.
+Provide regular feedback to staff regarding social skills procedures and intervention techniques.